 By combining the ontology of time with the ontology of states of activities, we arrive at the notion of duration, which is essential for scheduling and the analysis of activities in time-based competition.
 The duration of a state is defined as the time period beginning at the time that the state is enabled and ending at the time that the state is completed.
-Similarly, the duration of an activity is defined as the time that the state is completed.
 Similarly, the duration of an activity is defined as the time that the activity begins the status of executing and ending at the time that the activity begins the status of terminated.
-The duration of a state is represented by the predicate state_duration(s,d), while the duration of an activity is represented by the predicate state satisfies the occurrence axiom
+The duration of a state is represented by the predicate $state_duration(s,d)$, while the duration of an activity is represented by the predicate state_duration(s,d).
+In the representation of an activity, the duration of a state satisfies the occurrence axiom

+'''

-$(\forall a, s, t, t', d) state_duration(s, d) \equiv occurs_T(enable(s, a), t) \land occurs_T(complete(s, a), t') \land d = t - t'$ (EQ 12)
+(\forall a, s, t, t', d) state\duration(s, d) \equiv occurs_T(enable(s, a), t) \land occurs_T(complete(s, a), t') \land d = t - t' (EQ 12)

+'''